Temetias/homepage-2020/src/blog_content/new-website.md

 In the hopes of actually finishing the site during my holiday, I left the blog post part as is for now.
 But I'm most certainly coming back to the subject.
 Expect a new blog post soon!

+## Deploying 🚀

+Github pages was a obvious choice here.
+There are some tempting alternatives, but I already had my github pages setup and my custom domain was already setup nicely with it.
+Github pages is also available with a great price of free!

+I'm planning to do some sort of fancier integration, maybe utilizing [Github actions](https://github.com/features/actions) but before I sorted how I want to proceed with the blog I didn't want to commit to a solution.
+It would suck to implement a fancy deployment pipeline, maybe even costing some money just to end up scrapping it.

+I did, however, make a [super ghetto deployment script](https://github.com/Temetias/homepage-2020/blob/master/deploy.sh) which I hooked up with npm so I can just use `npm run deploy` to push all my changes live.
+It's not the fanciest thing ever, but hey, it works.
+With this setup I might actually be able to keep myself updating the website every now and then!